facebookincubator/spectrum/docs/faq.md

 You might also want to look into [just including plugins for the image formats that you want to support](getting_started_android.md#loading-specific-plugins).

+### In which order are the transformations (resize, rotate, and crop) executed?

+Interestingly, the actual order of execution does not matter.
+This is a nice property that allows Spectrum to reoder operations into a more efficient sequence.
+With regard to the logical order, the following statements make it more clear:

+- The crop requirement always logically works on the input image coordinates.
+I.e. one can imagine that it is executed first.
+- The resize requirement gives a guarantee about the output image dimensions.
+I.e. one can imagine that it is executed last.
+- The rotation requirement can be seen as being "logically executed" in between as it does not directly relate to the input or output dimensions.

+When actually executing a request, Spectrum might rotate first or resize first.
+However, it will always ensure that it updates the other transformations such that the logical model still holds.
+E.g. if Spectrum resizes first, the crop requirement will also be "resized".

 ### How can I contribute to Spectrum?

 Have a look at the [issues on GitHub that are marked with `good first issue`](https://github.com/facebookincubator/spectrum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 Those are small to medium sized features that we will support.
 To get started also look at our contributing pages for [Android](contributing_android.md) and [iOS](contributing_ios.md).